best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/README.md

 ## Analytical quality assurance (AQA)

 All analytical quality assurance (AQA) documents can be found in the `docs/aqa` folder.
-These files document how this project meets HM Government guidance on producing quality analysis, as described in the [Aqua book][aqua-book].
+These files document how this project meets organisational guidance on producing quality analysis; for HM Government projects, this is described in the [Aqua book][aqua-book].

 [aqua-book]: https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government
 [docs-makefile]: ../docs/structure/README.md#makefile